rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-external-databases.md

 #### a.
 Export data from MYSQL container

 To export data from MYSQL container, run the following command in DronaHQ installation directory.
-Use this option, if you want to migrate your MYSQL containarized database to external database.
+Use this option, if you want to migrate your MYSQL containerized database to external database.

 ```shell
 sudo docker-compose exec -T mysqldb sh -c 'exec mysqldump -u <% user %> --password=<% password %> \